 Eastern Nazarene College is committed to promoting good health and meeting the medical needs of its students.
 An appropriate health insurance plan is critical in providing peace of mind knowing that students have access to comprehensive health care to receive the services they need in the event of a sickness or injury.
 It is also necessary to facilitate compliance with Massachusetts state law.
-All students who are registered in semester length courses, with an enrollment status of at least ¾ time, are required to participate in the ENC sponsored Student Health Insurance Plan unless they submit a waiver that demonstrates that they are covered by a comparable plan.
+All students registered in semester-length courses, with an enrollment status of at least ¾ time, must participate in the ENC-sponsored Student Health Insurance Plan (SHIP) unless they submit a waiver demonstrating that they are covered by a comparable plan.
 See the waiver process below for more information on comparable coverage.
 Students who do not take action to submit a waiver or enrollment form by the deadline will be enrolled in the SHIP retroactively to the policy effective date and responsible for the SHIP cost.

-Cost and Coverage Periods
+Insurance Cost & Coverage Periods

-|Waiver/Enrollment Deadline||July 31, 2023||January 31, 2024|
+|Deadline - Traditional Undergraduate||July 31, 2023||January 31, 2024|